International Summer School

 Please make sure you are committed to attending and completing the program when you sign up.
 Our aim is to make Summer School accessible to everybody interested, so students who stop attending or cancel their course booking after the deadline will be barred from attending in later years and might even receive a failing grade, as their seat could have gone to somebody else.

-For administrative reasons no changes or late applications are possible after the deadline.
+For administrative reasons no changes or late applications are possible after February 21st.

 Make sure to talk to Associate Dean of Studies to clarify wether your summer school courses can be accredited towards your degree.